 She is asked by a fellow inmate, “what are you in for?”, to which she replies, “are you supposed to ask that?
 I read that you’re not supposed to ask that.”
 Her questioner replies, “you studied for prison?”.

 Whilst we would not use a TV show as an adequate example of custodial life, many people do ask us what life will be like in prison.
 This most usually occurs when they are on bail or summons, proposing to plead guilty to serious offences and know that they will certainly have to serve a term of imprisonment, having never been in custody before.
 Having worked in the criminal law in Melbourne and around Australia for decades, the lawyers at Galbally Rolfe Criminal Lawyers have over time attended countless prisons, heard the testimonials from clients who have served periods of imprisonment in various centers, and advised clients about prison life.
-Outlined in this article are the insights that have been shared by clients past and present, which form the basis of the advice we give to clients preparing for prison:

 1. Do not live in denial – get your affairs in order